WebOfTrustInfo/rwot12-cologne/advance-readings/sustainableprivacy.md

 ## Introduction

-In the (SPAC whitepaper)[https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/SPAC_Message.md],  a protocol is described using best practices with readily available cryptographic operations to provide secure privacy, authenticity, and confidentiality.
+In the [SPAC whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/SPAC_Message.md),  a protocol is described using best practices with readily available cryptographic operations to provide secure privacy, authenticity, and confidentiality.
 The protocol provides a foundation for best practices for what we are calling ***sustainable privacy***.
 We intend to further define, explicate, and develop those practices in light of the technological, legal, and economic challenges to sustainable privacy.

 ## Time Value of Information